bellmcp/Natours-Nexter-Trillo/README.md

 All reading materials from this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You could use this repository as your reference as long as you give the attribution.

 > Copyright © 2020 Wutipat Khamnuansin, All rights reserved.
-Under the instructions of [Jonas Schmedtmann](https://codingheroes.io)'s course on Udemy.